diofant/diofant/docs/modules/polys/wester.rst

     (x - 1)⋅⎝x  + x + 1⎠⋅⎝x  + x  + x  + x + 1⎠⋅⎝x  - x  + x  - x  + x - x + 1⎠

 The original Wester`s example was `x^{100} - 1`, but was truncated for
 readability purpose.
-Note that this is not a big struggle for :func:`~sympy.polys.polytools.factor` to decompose polynomials of degree 1000 or greater.
+Note that this is not a big struggle for :func:`~diofant.polys.polytools.factor` to decompose polynomials of degree 1000 or greater.

 Univariate factoring over Gaussian numbers